R0ns3n/docker-collectd-fritzbox/README.md

 ## Docker - Grafana InfluxDB and Collectd with FritzBox plugin
 This includes a preconfigured Collectd including the Pyhton plugin fritzcollectd, based on Docker.
 Also included a Docker-Compose file to get fast up and monitoring.
-This one can run on a RPi (3/4/4000) running an arm64 OS
+This one can also run on a RPi

 ## The following examples / configs are included
 * Docker-Compose-File